Thomas Grant (barrister): Public speaking

-In 2019 he appeared with Rosie Boycott and Geoffrey Robertson QC at the Hay festival and with Jonathan Aitken at the Henley festival.
+In 2019, Grant appeared with Rosie Boycott and Geoffrey Robertson QC at the Hay Festival and with Jonathan Aitken at the Henley festival.
 In the same year he was interviewed by Judge Edward Bindloss at the Ilkley literary festival.

-In 2020 Grant appeared in three podcasts for CrimeHub, discussing famous murder trials of the twentieth century.
+In 2020, Grant appeared in three podcasts for CrimeHub, discussing famous murder trials of the 20th century.
 He also appeared in "Stealing Victory", a podcast presented by Tom Pettifor about the theft of the World Cup in 1966.

-In October 2020 Grant gave his first Gresham College lecture in a series entitled the Politics of the Courtroom.
+In October 2020, Grant gave his first Gresham College lecture in a series entitled the Politics of the Courtroom.
 Speaking about the political lawyer, Grant drew attention to the targeting of lawyers in Turkey and other countries.
-In October 2021 Grant commenced a second Gresham lecture series on the Misrule of Law.
+In October 2021, Grant commenced a second Gresham lecture series on the Misrule of Law.